kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/kafka.md

 The generator supports three signature families: separate `key`/`value` arguments, a single `ConsumerRecord<K, V>`, or a whole `ConsumerRecords<K, V>` batch.
 These families cannot be mixed in the same method.

+Handlers are synchronous: the poll loop thread calls the method and waits for it to return before it polls again.
+In `Kotlin` a listener may be declared `suspend`; the generated handler then runs it through `runBlocking` on the same poll loop thread, so it still occupies the consumer thread for the whole processing time.

 #### Key and value { #key-value-signature }

 A signature with separate arguments accepts `value`, optional `key`, optional `Headers`, optional `Consumer<K, V>`, and optional deserialization errors.
 One user argument is treated as `value`; two user arguments are treated as `key` and `value` in that exact order.
 If `key` is not declared, the key deserialization type is considered to be `byte[]`.

-To handle deserialization errors, add `Exception`, `RecordKeyDeserializationException`, or `RecordValueDeserializationException`.
+To handle deserialization errors, add `Exception`, `Throwable`, `RecordKeyDeserializationException`, or `RecordValueDeserializationException`.
 When such an argument is present, Kora passes the deserialization error to it, and the corresponding `key` or `value` is passed as `null`.
 Without such an argument, the deserialization error is thrown from the handler, and the record is read again without committing the current offset.